hannutt/DBoard/README.md

 simulates a purchase transaction in an online store. the user selects the desired products and quantity and fills in the address information.
 Then the entire order is stored in the database.
 The selected products are stored in the localStorage in case you leave the online store and come back.
 Your order information can be retrieved easily with the localStorage feature later.
 This simulates a real-life online shopping experience.
 LocalStorage values ​​are retrieved using Object.values(localStorage); method

+Products can also be deleted before saving by pressing the button.
+The items are in a JavaScript array, so the pop method removes the items one by one with a click.

 IN THE ADMIN VIEW: